Health Vibes - Turn Home Spaces into Healing Places. Design healing atmospheres

 Colors & Lighting

 Bedroom colors can be light or dark, but choose "cool" colors like blues or teals.
 Cool colors induce a calming and peaceful vibe.
-For lighting - I prefer the warm tone bulbs which is softer than bright white.
+For lighting - I prefer the warm tone bulbs which is softer than bright cool white.
 Candles are awesome in the bedroom, especially if you want to start out by giving your spouse a massage with aphrodisiac scents like jasmine, rose, or vanilla essential oils in a coconut oil base.

 Don't Do This in the Bedroom